 Founding of Singapore

 In December 1818, Raffles left Calcutta in search of a new British settlement to replace Malacca.
 Malacca was one of the many British territories returned to the Dutch under the Treaty of Vienna.
-Raffles had foreseen that without a strategic British trading post located within the Straits, the Dutch could gain control of Straits trade.2 Raffles arrived in Singapore on board the Indiana on 29 January 1819.
+Raffles had foreseen that without a strategic British trading post located within the Straits, the Dutch could gain control of Straits trade.2 Raffles arrived in Singapore on board the Indiana on 28 January 1819 and landed the next day.
 Accompanied by William Farquhar and a sepoy, he met Temenggong Abdul Rahman to negotiate for a British trading post to be established on the island.
 On 6 February 1819, Raffles signed an official treaty with Sultan Hussein and the temenggong and on this day, the Union Jack was officially hoisted in Singapore.3

 Raffles Town Plan (Jackson Plan)

 Raffles conceived a town plan to remodel Singapore into a modern city.
 The plan comprised the formation of separate clusters to house the different ethnic groups, and the provision of facilities such as roads, schools and land for government buildings.4 In October 1822, a Town Committee was formed by Raffles to oversee the project.
 This committee comprised Captain Charles Edward Davis of the Bengal Native Infantry as president, civil servant George Bonham and merchant A. L. Johnston.5 Lieutenant Philip Jackson was tasked to draw up the plan according to Raffles’s instructions, and the resultant plan was published in 1828.6

 Raffles devised a set of policies and regulations that outlined the objectives of Singapore’s harbour, helping to establish the settlement as a free port.
 Singapore was chosen, by virtue of its strategic geographical location, to compete with other ports under the control of the Dutch.7